How to Work Legally on an F1 Visa?

 F1 visa holders who have been studying science, technology, engineering, or math may want to consider applying for STEM-OPT.
 This will allow the foreign national student to explore paid training within their STEM field of study for an additional 24 months beyond their OPT.

 Same as OPT, foreign students must apply for an EAD for STEM-OPT by filing a Form I-765 with USCIS and paying a filing fee.
-Foreign students may continue to work on their expired EAD base on OPT up to 180 days while the 24-month extension application is pending if they properly and in a timely manner filed the application.
+Foreign students may continue to work on their expired EAD base on OPT up to 180 days while the 24-month extension application is pending if they properly and in a timely manner filed the application for STEM-OPT.

 Working under Severe Economic Hardship

 Students who are in the United States on an F1 visa may work away from their college campus in limited circumstances.
-Those who can show the United States Citizenship and Naturalization Service (USCIS) that they have a “severe economic hardship” may be able to have a part-time position off campus.
+Those who can show the USCIS that they have a “severe economic hardship” may be able to have a part-time position off campus.

 This type of qualifying hardship must be beyond the control of the student.
 Thus, money pressures like unexpected medical bills, loss of financial aid, or a sudden tuition and housing increase may make a student eligible to work away from campus.